MicrosoftDocs/edge-developer/README.md

 ## Contributing

-This is the repository for Microsoft Edge **documentation** hosted at [https://docs.microsoft.com/microsoft-edge/](https://docs.microsoft.com/microsoft-edge/index).
+This is the repository for Microsoft Edge **documentation** hosted at [https://docs.microsoft.com/microsoft-edge](https://docs.microsoft.com/microsoft-edge/index).

 If you want to include new coverage or have feedback, consider [contributing](./CONTRIBUTING.md).
 You may edit the existing content, add new content, or create new [issues](https://github.com/MicrosoftDocs/edge-developer/issues).
 The Microsoft Edge team reviews a look at your suggestions and works to incorporate the suggestions into the docs.

-Find the data for the [Status](https://developer.microsoft.com/microsoft-edge/status) page at:  [https://github.com/MicrosoftEdge/Status](https://github.com/MicrosoftEdge/Status).
-The `Status` page provides the latest implementation status and future plans for web platform features in Microsoft Edge.
+Find the data for the [Status](https://developer.microsoft.com/microsoft-edge/status) webpage at:  [https://github.com/MicrosoftEdge/Status](https://github.com/MicrosoftEdge/Status).
+The `Status` webpage provides the latest implementation status and future plans for web platform features in Microsoft Edge.

 ### Conventions

-*   When adding a page, you must add an entry for it in [toc.md](./microsoft-edge/toc.yml) for it to appear.
+*   When adding a webpage, you must add an entry for it in [toc.md](./microsoft-edge/toc.yml) for it to appear.
 *   A directory may contain more directories or `readme.md`s
 *   Folder/directory names are dash-separated \(for example, `f12-tools`\) and lowercase.
 Directories are used in URLs on the `docs.microsoft.com` site.
 Avoid using underscores, PascalCase, or camelCase.